Solving the problem of sleep in hospitals

 Louder noise in the hospital may have led to an arms race of even louder alarms, all clamoring to be heard over each other.
 Some researchers call this an "acoustic feedback loop."

-The problem, Schelesinger said, is that many alarms are useless.
+The problem, Schelsinger said, is that many alarms are useless.

 In one study of a single intensive care unit, for example, only 15% of alarms were considered "clinically relevant."
 About 40% were just plain wrong.
 Some of these noises only end up alarming the patients, Schlesinger said; doctors may know which noises require them to spring into action, but patients may think they're being ignored.